-Peter Mallouk is the president and chief investment officer of Creative Planning and affiliated companies.
-Peter’s companies provide comprehensive wealth management services to their clients, including investment management, financial planning, charitable planning, retirement plan consulting, and tax and estate planning services.
+Peter Mallouk is the President of Creative Planning.
+Creative Planning and its affiliates provide comprehensive wealth management services to its clients, including investment management, financial planning, trust services, charitable planning, retirement plan consulting, risk management, tax, and estate planning services.

 Tell me about your background.